-(For year ended 31 December 2023)
+(For year ended 31 December 2024)

-The total Bass share of 2P Reserves as of 31 December 2023 is assessed to be 0.805 million barrels of oil, an increase of 17% after production in 2023.
-The total Bass share of 2C Contingent Resources as of 31 December 2023 is assessed to be 1.229 million barrels of oil.
+The total Bass share of 2P Field Reserves as of 31 December 2024 is assessed to be 0.789 million barrels of oil, steady year on year.
+The total Bass share of 2C Field Contingent Resources as of 31 December 2024 increased substantially and are assessed to be 1.792 million barrels of oil.
+The 2C Contingent Resources at Kiwi alone have increased to 1.178 million barrels of oil equivalent.

-In the Cooper Basin, South Australia, comprising the 100% owned and operated Worrior and Padulla oil fields, there is a small decrease in 2P reserves year on year, mainly due to production offset by improved long term oil price.
+In the Cooper Basin, South Australia, comprising the 100% owned and operated Worrior and Padulla oil fields, there is a small increase in 2P reserves year on year, due to continued good production performance of the key Worrior wells offsetting the annual production.
+Contingent Resources were up significantly year on year following the results of the Kiwi 1 production test where condensate volumes were much higher that the first estimates.